webplatform/docs-wpd/Community/Meetings/General/index.md

 * Dealing with "issues".
 For each project, do we have:
 ** A lead and team members assigned?
 If not, do we have volunteers?
 ** Open issues assigned?
 If not, can we get a deadline for triaging all issues?
+* 404 page, and other errors.
+Seen ours?
+Want to volunteer to make it better?
 * Anyone want to share any status on any project?
 ** CSS Properties project
 *** Going to CSSConf in FL in May?
 Do we want to plan on promoting this new content then?